KCI The Anti_Meth Site

 I still pray for my oldest.
 I also still chose not to have an addict/alcoholic for a significant other.
 I have to remain consistent in my own recovery.
 Does that make any sense?

-Sfj Re: Addiction: leave your spouse, never your kids
+Sfj Re: Addiction: leave your spouse, never leave your kids?

 I'm not certain, but this whole thread seems a bit off topic to me, but since we don't have a real OT forum anymore, I'll jump in and see what happens.